 The UO Case Management Team receives information about positive cases from several sources including: Monitoring and Assessment Program (MAP), University Health Services, employee supervisors, athletics, the case and contact form, and Lane County Public Health.

 The UO Case Management Team has developed extensive protocols for isolation, facilities cleaning, accommodation, and notifications.

 Take Action Now

-Students and employees who test positive or think they have been exposed to COVID-19 should review the exposure scenarios and guidance and complete the case and contact form.
+Students and employees who test positive or think they have been exposed to COVID-19 should review the exposure scenarios and Centers for Disease Control and Prevention (CDC) guidance.

 If You Start Feeling Sick, Stay Home.

 The COVID-19 symptom self-check tool is now available on the University of Oregon mobile app.
 Download the app from the iTunes store or Google Play to access the symptom checker, campus map, and additional COVID-19 resources.

 The Corona Corps Care Team can be contacted Monday-Friday 9 a.m.-5 p.m. and Saturday 10 a.m.-4 p.m. at 541-346-2292 or email@example.com.

 What happens when a student, staff, or faculty member tests positive for COVID-19?